NVIDIA/NeMo/README.md

 For more details of our implementation, please check [Prompt Learning](https://github.com/NVIDIA/NeMo/blob/main/docs/source/nlp/prompt_learning.rst) in NeMo.

-We support prompt learning on NeMo Megatron GPT-3 models.

 #### 5.10.1.
 GPT-3 Prompt Learning
 <a id="markdown-gpt-3-prompt-learning" name="gpt-3-prompt-learning"></a>